US STOCKS-Dow, S&P drop as financials' rally ebbs, tech boosts Nasdaq

 By Tanya Agrawal and Anya George Tharakan

-U.S. stocks have been on a tear since Donald Trump's surprise victory in U.S. election.
-The Dow has closed higher for seven days, with the last four at record levels.
+U.S. stocks have been on a tear since Trump's victory.
+The Dow had closed higher for seven days, with the last four at record levels.

-But the rally has ebbed as investors look for more clarity regarding his policies, while bracing for higher interest rates.
+But they have given back some gains as investors look for more clarity regarding his policies and brace for higher interest rates.

 Trump's plans to cut taxes and raise infrastructure spending would boost economic activity, while his proposal to impose tariffs on cheap imports would likely drive inflation higher.